A startup founded in 2018, Wagestream is putting up a tough fight against payday loans by offering cheap and easy-to-set-up salary “streaming”.

 Our verdict: Is Wagestream any good?

-Given the alternative for many employees could be an expensive payday loan, this seems like a neat solution for people to access what they’ve earned when they need to (for a small fee each time).
+Given the alternative could be an expensive payday loan, this seems like a neat solution for people to access what they’ve earned when they need to (for a small fee each time).
 Because of the limit on the amount employees can withdraw, it may not work for big-ticket emergencies, but it is likely to save some users from interest payments and debt.

 Frequently asked questions